carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 ## Repositories

-Mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects.
+"Mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects."

-Whether there is a change in the business rules (new steps) or in the infrastructure (we move to NoSQL or change the Database engine) we must change the same piece of code.
+Whether there is a change in the business rules (new steps) or in the infrastructure (we move to NoSQL or change the Database engine) we must edit the same piece of code.

 This is not the best situation possible, technically, we are not conforming the Single Responsability Principle (SRP).
-Our code has different reasons to be changed based on different roles in our application.
+Our code has different reasons to be changed based on your application different roles.

 So we should split our code and encapsulate the responsability to deal with fetching and persisting ideas into another object.
-The best way is using a Repository.
+The best way, as explained before, is using a Repository.
 Check it out at Listing 2.

 [Listing 2](listings/listing2.txt)

 That's better.
+The `voteAction` of the `IdeaController` is more understandable.
+When read it talks about business rules. `IdeaRepository` is a business concept.
+When talking with business guys they understand what an `IdeaRepository` is.

-For the ORM pros.
-If you are using Doctrine, for example, you must have a Repository extending.
+If you are already using an ORM such as Doctrine, you must have a Repository extending an `EntityRepository` that would be get from the `EntityManager`.
+The resulting code would be the same, except for finding in the controller action an access to the `EntityManager` for getting the `IdeaRepository`.

-Althought you use an open source ORM or you own,

-Repositories encapsulate how we find and access Entities in our domain.
-They are the main representatives for the _persistence_ edge of our hexagon.

-We need one additional step
+At this point, we can see in the landscape one of the edges of our hexagon, the _persistence_ edge.
+However, this side is not well drawn, there is still some relationship between what an `IdeaRepository` is and how it's implemented.

+In order to make this separation stronger and 100% defined we need an additional step.
+We need to explicitly decouple behaviour from implementation using some sort of interface.

 ## Decouple business and infrastructure